aws-samples/amazon-dynamodb-labs/content/modernizr/06-data-movement/index.en.md

 This process will consist of 3 different actions:

-1. Using the `migrationContract.json` generate MySQL views, and use MySQL mcp server to create them.
+1. Using the `migrationContract.json` generate MySQL views, and use MySQL MCP server to create them.
 2. Using the DynamoDB MCP server create the respective DynamoDB tables that are specified in the `migrationContract.json`
 3. Create the Glue ETL scripts and run them to move the data from MySQL to DynamoDB using the Data processing MCP server (Glue MCP Server).